 As a diversion from complaining about the weather, Melburnians will often turn their ire towards Federation Square, the city's designated "meeting place."

 Whether you're a fan or a hater, you'll find plenty to do, and many of the events won't even cost you a dime.
 On occasion, a free movie is shown on a big screen, and there are also classes in tai chi, morning meditation, and Qigong.

 Get Back To Nature In The Royal Botanic Gardens

-Melbourne is lucky enough to have its Royal Botanic Gardens smack bang in the middle of the city.
-Being so accessible, the gardens are ideal for a stroll, a picnic, or even a great place to eat your lunch on a workday.
+Melbourne is fortunate to have the Royal Botanic Gardens located in the middle of the city.
+The gardens are conveniently located, making them ideal for a leisurely stroll, a relaxing picnic, or a peaceful midweek lunch.

 Listen To Live Music

-Melbourne locals love listening to live music.
-Fortunately, this also ranks among the best free things to do in Melbourne (aside from the cost of a beer).
-In the city’s ACDC Lane, Cherry Bar calls itself “pretty much the best rock 'n' roll bar in the world”.
+Melbourne locals love to rock out to live music.
+Thankfully, this event also ranks highly among the best free attractions in Melbourne (aside from the cost of a beer).
+The Cherry Bar, located on ACDC Lane, claims to be "pretty much the best rock 'n' roll bar in the world."